By Estelle Erasmus

 I didn’t know it at the time, but I had developed rosacea, a vascular skin condition, which according to the National Rosacea Society affects over 16 million Americans, although only a small percentage get treated for it.
 Rosacea is supposedly caused by inflammation, and the condition–which ranges from mild to severe-can be exacerbated by sun exposure-which dilates blood vessels and weakens collagen-plus a host of other factors like hot baths or showers, exercising, spicy foods and red wine.

-I feel silly saying this but It didn’t cross my mind to see a dermatologist for two reasons: I didn’t think I had a “condition”, just pimples and redness, and I thought I had access to an arsenal of beauty tools to fix my face by myself.
+I feel silly saying this but It didn’t cross my mind to see a dermatologist for two reasons: I didn’t think I had a “condition”, just pimples and redness I could treat if I learned how to use cosrx pimple patch, and I thought I had access to an arsenal of beauty tools to fix my face by myself.
 I started my self-treatment by applying a detoxifying mud mask, but the product made my already irritated skin even drier.
 Then to compensate, I slathered on rich moisturizer, which further clogged my pores, instead of calming my complexion.
 In an effort to camouflage the redness, I applied layers of foundation, which caked, making my skin look flakey.
 It hid nothing, and fooled nobody.